×

 We asked people in Jumeirah if they could share any humorous cultural blunders they commited.
 For new expats, keep in mind that these incidents are an inevitable part of expat life.
 Learning to laugh about them is the key!:

 "In Jumeirah, it's important to respect the local customs and traditions.
 Avoid public displays of affection, as they are considered inappropriate and can even be illegal.
 This includes holding hands, hugging, and kissing.
 Dress modestly, especially when visiting religious sites or traditional areas.
 Women should cover their shoulders and knees, and men should avoid wearing shorts or sleeveless shirts.
 Avoid consuming alcohol in public places.
 Alcohol is only allowed in licensed venues, such as hotels and private clubs.
 Public intoxication is a serious offense and can lead to arrest.
 Do not use offensive language or gestures.
 Swearing, making rude gestures, or showing disrespect towards the UAE's culture, religion, or rulers can lead to fines or imprisonment.
 Avoid discussing sensitive topics such as politics, religion, or sex.
 These topics are considered private and discussing them in public can be seen as disrespectful.
 Do not take photographs of people without their permission, especially women and children.
 It's also illegal to take pictures of certain government buildings and military sites.
 During the holy month of Ramadan, do not eat, drink, or smoke in public during daylight hours.
 This is considered highly disrespectful to those who are fasting.
 Avoid eating with your left hand, as it is considered unclean.
 Always use your right hand when eating or passing objects to someone else.
 Do not refuse an invitation to someone's home.
 It's considered a great honor to be invited to a local's home and refusing can be seen as disrespectful.
 Remember to always show respect and patience.
-The UAE is a country with a rich history and culture, and it's important to respect their customs and traditions," replied a member in Jumeirah.
+The UAE is a country with a rich history and culture, and it's important to respect their customs and traditions," remarked one expat in Jumeirah, the UAE.

 About the Author